Bosch-0/Project-Muggle/README.md

 ### Develop designer guides

 A designer focused guide is on assisting designers compile the Bitcoin Core GUI from source and review design changes.
 [Link to WIP](https://medium.com/p/1e73f478a799/edit).

+### Opening / keeping dialogues going with developers around UI/UX
+There are many obvious UX improvements that could be made to core, however the trade-offs are often too great (currently, anyways) or do not align with Bitcoin Core's values.
+Even if these implementations will never be feasible, it's important to have historical context on topics so that future designers getting involved do not repeat the same questions.
+Below are some discussions I've started / will start that may or may not be feasible but are worth being discussed for future reference.
+This list will grow as time goes on.

+- [Branding](https://github.com/bitcoin-core/gui/issues/89) of Bitcoin Core discussion.

+- Creating a design system for Bitcoin Core - this is something that needs to be an on-going discussion between developers and designers.

+- Splitting the GUI / CLI into seperate binaries.
+End users don't need the CLI so why should they download it?
+An example of a project that does this is [Monero](https://www.getmonero.org/downloads/).

+- Shipping the GUI with Tor binaries that execute on launching.
+Currently users need to have Tor running before the 'default Tor mode' works out of the box.
+Many users are likely to not have Tor downloaded but turn on the default Tor option giving them a false sense of privacy.
+Shipping with the GUI would improve UX around this.

+-

 ## Planned / early stage projects